Cultivating mushrooms and producing soil amendments using underutilized waste materials to increase profitability in an agroforestry system.

 • We used SMS in compost:

-• We incorporated SMS as brown matter in our active farm compost that includes kitchen scraps and garden waste
+• We incorporated SMS as brown matter in our active farm compost which includes kitchen scraps and garden waste.

-• We established piles at the end of this growing season using cow manure and bedding, biochar, and SMS which we will analyze next season
+• We established piles at the end of the growing season using cow manure and bedding, biochar, and SMS.

-• We established two worm bins by transferring several dozen worms from another worm bin into a 40 gallon plastic bin, adding a small amount of sand, and filling the bin 2/3 full with SMS.
-The bins are in a shed during the growing season and moved into a greenhouse for warmth during the winter.
+• We established two 40-gallon vermicompost bins by adding worms, a small amount of sand, and filling the bin 2/3 full with SMS.
+The bins are in a shaded shed during the growing season and moved into a greenhouse for warmth during the winter.

 Research results and discussion:

-• We developed a fully automated fruiting chamber that maintains target ranges of temperature, humidity, oxygen (fresh air exchange), and light.
+• We developed two fully automated fruiting chambers that maintain target ranges of temperature, humidity, oxygen (fresh air exchange), and light.

 • We established protocols that allow us to produce consistent and predictable yields year-round: oyster mushroom harvest log fall 2022